MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ## Entitlement, allocation, and consumption of Copilot Credits and AI Builder credits

+Learn more about Copilot Credits and AI Builder credits.

 ### Entitlement

 - Copilot Credits come from Microsoft Copilot Studio licenses that that can be set up as pay-as-you-go credits or prepaid capacity packs.